7 Ways To Keep Men In Your Chair

 Something your salon can do that the barbershop can’t?
 Shampoo!
 So make it worthwhile.
 Give him the most amazing shampoo you can offer, and he’ll be a client for life.

-BTC COLOR, Cut & Style Show stage!
+Matty brought his barbershop to the BTC COLOR, Cut & Style Show stage!

 3. Check your style.

 Having an authentic barbershop feel means you have to play the part!
 Your standard cape can be swapped out for a classic barbering cape and your typical apron can be replaced with a masculine-feeling barbering apron.
 The Victory Classic Barber Cape is Matty’s go-to because he designed it to be extra large (so it will cover any size of guy!) and there isn’t a big, gaudy logo across the front.
 Plus, it has 36 possible neck sizes!
 Matty also designed his Original Barber’s Apron with ultra-classic styling, and the antique brass hardware adds to this effect.
-Check them out at victorybarber.com
+Check them out at victorybarber.com!

 4. Think about your refreshments.